Pfeiffer House, Charters Towers: History

 The building currently the Church of Jesus Christ of Latter Day Saints was constructed as a private residence by Charters Towers mining magnate Frederick Pfeiffer in c.
 1881 close to his gold mine.

 Discovered in late 1871, Charters Towers became the richest of the North Queensland mining fields.
 It was proclaimed a municipality in 1877 and the construction of the Great Northern railway created easy access to the port at Townsville, solving the problem of high freight costs experienced by many other mining fields.
 Charters Towers gold was in deep reefs and the equipment needed to extract and process it was financed by substantial southern and overseas investment.
 The town became a prosperous centre providing employment for a considerable number of people.
 In the late 1880s and 1890s, handsome public buildings rose to replace the modest structures of the early township.

-Friedrich (Frederick) Pfeiffer, a German immigrant, first visited Australian in 1851 as an apprentice on a cargo ship.
+Friedrich (Frederick) Pfeiffer, a German immigrant, first visited Australia in 1851 as an apprentice on a cargo ship.
 In 1856 he abandoned seafaring at Melbourne and set out for the Victorian gold fields.
 After eighteen years of mining in Victoria, New South Wales and New Zealand, Pfeiffer moved to Charters Towers in 1874.
 In 1878, Pfeiffer and other members of the Day Dawn mining syndicate struck a reef of high grade ore.
 It was the first consistently large gold producer on the Charters Towers field.
 By 1903, when Pfeiffer died, the Day Dawn had produced worth of gold.
 Becoming a limited company in 1887, it was sold to English interests, making Pfeiffer a very rich man who was to continue major interests in other mines.